thomass171/tcp-22/README.md

 # JMonkeyEngine

-Nothing special to do any more.
+Nothing special to do any more (after setting the correct 'lwjgl.natives' value in pom.xml).
 All is prepared to launch a scene in JMonkeyEngine.

 # Running
 ## Browser